-Delicious Soft Chocolate Eclairs made with butter
+Delicious Soft Chocolate Eclairs made with butter.

-An éclair is an oblong pastry made with choux dough filled with a cream and topped with chocolate icing.
+An éclair is an oblong pastry made with choux dough filled with cream and topped with chocolate icing.
 The dough, which is the same as that used for profiterole, is typically piped into an oblong shape with a pastry bag and baked until it is crisp and hollow inside.

 - 1 cup of water